NordVPN on Linux: Does NordVPN work with Linux?

 NordVPN is known for its state-of-the-art security and encryption techniques that enhance your online privacy with its 256-bit keys Advanced Encryption Standard, double protection feature, obfuscated servers, and a strict no-log policy.

 It also has a network lock kill switch that stops your system from accessing the internet if your VPN connection suddenly drops.
-NordVPN Linux client also comes with a default Kill Switch feature that will ensure your original IP address is not leaked even if the VPN connection stops.
+NordVPN on Linux client also comes with a default Kill Switch feature that will ensure your original IP address is not leaked even if the VPN connection stops.

 It offers 5,400+ servers in 59 countries.
-To make sure that when you are on your Linux device, you get complete access to unlimited streaming content and websites from all around the globe.
+To make sure that when you use NordVPN on Linux device, you get complete access to unlimited streaming content and websites from all around the globe.

 With NordVPN, you will be able to protect all your devices as it offers dedicated applications MAC, Windows, Android, and iOS.
 Not only your hand-held devices, PCs, and macOS will be protected but also the devices that are a little bit more complicated.

 NordVPN’s Free-trial also allows users to test out the service before deciding to go for a premium subscription. if you have any concerns related to payment methods then you can check out our blog NordVPN with PayPal.
 It also offers a 24/7 customer support service and a 30-day money-back guarantee to let you cancel your NordVPN subscription anytime without worrying.
-For user reviews, you can also see what Reddit thinks about NordVPN in 2022.
+For user reviews, you can also see what Reddit thinks about NordVPN in 2023.

 Even though Linux is excellent open-source software, running several applications on this platform can be troublesome due to its lack of popularity.
-In the case of connecting NordVPN on your Linux device, you are in luck.
+In the case of connecting NordVPN on Linux device, you are in luck.

 NordVPN offers a Linux client for an amazing VPN experience.
 If you are old school and wish to stick with the NordVPN on Linux default VPN settings rather than the NordVPN on Linux client, you can also do it by following the Terminal and Network Manager’s steps.
 So what are you waiting for, go and purchase a NordVPN subscription today?